Last Updated on June 12, 2022

 Lebanese cuisine is famous for offering a wide array of Kibbe variants, including at least a couple of vegan versions as in this recipe.
-For those who are not familiar with the term, Kibbeh generally refers to ground meat mixed with Bulgur (cracked weat), spices and herbs and then baked, fried or grilled into an amazingly savory dish.
+For those who are not familiar with the term, Kibbeh generally refers to ground meat mixed with Bulgur (cracked weat), spices, and herbs and then baked, fried or grilled into an amazingly savory dish like Lebanese Vegan Kibbeh Recipe or Lent Potato Kibbeh.

-In this recipe, we’re going to feature a vegan baked Kibbeh recipe that’s often made during Lent.
+In the Lebanese Vegetarian Potato Kibbe recipe, we’re going to feature a vegan-baked Kibbeh recipe that’s often made during Lent.
 Its main ingredients are potatoes and chickpeas with some spices.
 Featured in the photo above are vegan Kibbeh patties with a side of Tabbouleh Salad.

 Lebanese Vegan Baked Kibbeh Recipe – Kibbeh Aat’aa